noxonsu/onout.org/doc/contributing.md

 https://youtu.be/cLlQ4MIuyes - Watch the video 📺

-Add your product to onout.org and earn up to 50% of sales. (this means you work for one month, and earn 🏖 passive income).
+Add your product to onout.org and earn up to 50% product revenue share. (this means you work for one month, and earn 🏖 passive income).

-## What's you prefer ❌ 3000 USD once or ✅ 1 000 USD monthly ?
+## How much you will earn ?
-First product which made with "revshare" model called "FarmFactory" earns 1900 USD every month (the stats is open https://codecanyon.net/item/farmfactory-ethereum-assets-staking-yield-farming/29987071 ) .
+Usecase: First product which made with "revshare" model called "FarmFactory" earns 1900 USD every month (the stats is open https://codecanyon.net/item/farmfactory-ethereum-assets-staking-yield-farming/29987071 ) .
 You think not so much?
 In comparison with full time job yes.
 But

 - ✅ this revenue coming fully automatically (all bugs are fixed, developer don't spend a lot of time).
 - ✅ this is not fulltime job (get paid for time), this is not "freelance job" (get paid once for job).
 This is "spent time now, get money for years"